Editorial Advisor, International Health

 Accountable to: RSTMH and the journal’s Editor-in-Chief

-Appointment: 3-year term
+Appointment: three-year term

 Time commitment: Estimated to be one hour per week

-Deadline: Currently, this is a rolling recruitment
+Deadline: This is a rolling recruitment

 RSTMH is a member society which has been dedicated to improving tropical medicine and global health since 1907.